SteffenKockel/pyduin/README.md

 Pull requests welcome.

-### Add device
+### Add a currently unsupported device

-Adding a device works, by editing the `~/.pyduin/platformio.ini` and and provide a `pinfile`.
-These files and folders gets created, when attempting to flash firmware.
+Adding a device works, by editing the `~/.pyduin/platformio.ini` and and providing a board file.
+Pyduin creates a build environment for every supported board in `~/.pyduin/`.
+These files and folders get created, when attempting to flash firmware to a device.
 Changes made here are preserved.

-A device must also provide a [pinfile](https://github.com/SteffenKockel/pyduin/tree/master/src/pyduin/data/pinfiles).
-The name of the pinfile should have the name of the corresponding board name (as in platformio).
+A device must also provide a [board file](https://github.com/SteffenKockel/pyduin/tree/master/src/pyduin/data/boardfiles).
+The name of the board file must use the name of the corresponding board name (as in platformio).

-When developing, the pinfile can just be added in the Repository structure.
-To test a pinfile while not in development mode, the `-p` option can be used.
+When developing in edit mode `(pip install -e .)`, the board file can  be added to the libraries data folder.
+Also changes to the `platformio.ini` can be made persistent this way.
+Feel free to share added devices with a pull request.